The Hispanic community is one of the fastest growing communities in America this decade.

 New Haven, in the U.S. state of Connecticut, is the principal municipality in Greater New Haven, which had a total population of 862,477 in 2010.
 It is located on New Haven Harbor on the northern shore of Long Island Sound in New Haven County, Connecticut, and is part of the New York metropolitan area.
 It is the second-largest city in Connecticut, with a population of 129,779 people as of the 2010 United States Census.
 According to a census of 1 July 2012, by the Census Bureau, the city had a population of 130,741.

 Stamford is a city in Fairfield County, Connecticut, United States.
 According to the 2010 census, the population of the city is 122,643.
 As of July 1, 2014, according to the Census Bureau, the population of Stamford had risen to 128,278, making it the third-largest city in the state and the seventh-largest city in New England.
 Approximately 30 miles from Manhattan, Stamford is in the Bridgeport-Stamford-Norwalk Metro area which is a part of the Greater New York metropolitan area.

 Derby is a city in New Haven County, Connecticut, United States.
 The population was 12,903 at the 2010 census.
 It is the smallest consolidated city of Connecticut by area and population.

 Meriden is a city in New Haven County, Connecticut, United States, located halfway between the regional cities of New Haven and Hartford.
 In 2010, the population of the city was 60,868.

-There You Have It – Hispanic Populations Across Connecticut
+There You Have It – Hispanic or Latino Populations Across Connecticut

-If you’re looking for a breakdown of Hispanic populations across Connecticut according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Connecticut according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Connecticut:
+If you’re curious enough, here are the least Hispanic or Latino places in Connecticut: